pactflow/terraform-provider-pact/docs/resources/authentication.md

 This resource manages the authentication settings on a Pactflow account.

--> This is currently only supported for the Pactflow.io platform, and does not apply to the on-premise version
+-> This is currently only supported for the pactflow.io cloud platform, and does not apply to the on-premise version

 ## Example Usage
 The following examples show the basic usage of the resource.